Bundesliga transfer blog: Weston McKennie linked with Hertha switch | DW | 07.08.2020

 Weston McKennie is a man in demand, in Germany and further afield.
-Meanwhile, New Zealand international Sarpreet Singh has joined Nuremberg on loan from Bayern's reserves.
-The latest transfer news and rumors are here.
+Meanwhile, New Zealand international Sarpreet Singh has joined Nuremberg on loan and the Jadon Sancho rumors continue.
+Get the latest here.

 Latest moves